In this guide

 But when you’re close to retirement – or in early retirement – the sequence of your investment returns becomes much more important.

-For example, if your super account records a negative 12% return when you first start saving for your retirement it’s easier to accept, as your account balance is small and the impact of a 12% reduction isn’t as painful.
+For example, if your super account records a negative 12% return early in your working life it’s easier to accept, as your account balance is small and the impact of a 12% reduction isn’t as painful.

 But when you’re two years away from retirement that same negative 12% return is going to hurt a lot more.
 If your account contains 35 years of super contributions and investment returns, a negative 12% return will have a very significant impact in dollar terms.
-It may also make you think twice about whether you can afford to retire in two years or work a little longer.
+It may also make you think twice about whether you can afford to retire in two years, or whether you will need to work a little longer.
 This is sequencing risk.

 Reversal of fortunes: Andy and Amal’s very different journeys to retirement

 At age 51, Andy and Amal both had $100,000 in their super accounts.
-They each decide to contribute $20,000 a year into their account over the next nine years at which point they plan to retire.
+They each decide to contribute $20,000 a year into their account over the next nine years, at which point they both plan to retire.

 Over that period, they both have an average investment return of 7% per year.
 When they come to retire, however, they will have very different amounts in their super account due to the order in which they received their investment returns: